raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)

-With an understanding of what the available sensors on the Astro Pis can do, think creatively about how to use them to find the speed of the ISS.
-Don't worry about getting everything perfect at first.
-Try to think of different ways, even if they seem unusual.
-Either by yourself or as a team, how many ways can you think of to calculate the speed using these tools?
+With an understanding of what the available sensors on the Astro Pis can do, think creatively about how to use them to design an original scientific experiment.
+To collect data that captures interesting, dynamic environmental changes in orbit, you should focus your experiment on sensors like the **camera, gyroscope, magnetometer, accelerometer, or light/colour sensors**.
+Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the computer, so these sensors are not recommended for a standalone space investigation.

 --- task ---

-Come up with several different ways of calculating the speed of the ISS using the Astro Pi hardware.
-Be creative, and try to think out of the box.
-Once you have a few options, discuss them as a team and choose the one you think will give the most accurate result.
+Come up with several unique scientific questions or data-logging concepts you could explore using the Astro Pi hardware (such as mapping geographical features with the camera, or analyzing variations in Earth's magnetic fields).
+Be creative, and try to think outside the box.

+Remember that **no astronaut interaction is permitted**; your program must run completely autonomously from start to finish.
+It cannot rely on joystick inputs or button presses.
+Once you have a few options, discuss them as a team and choose the experiment concept you want to develop.

 --- /task ---